-During fiscal 2017, we repaid approximately \$12.0 million of bank loans upon maturity.
-We also borrowed approximately \$9.8 million new bank loans from various banks in China.
+During fiscal 2018, we repaid approximately \$16.2 million of bank loans upon maturity.
+We also borrowed approximately \$19.5 million new bank loans from various banks in China.
 Lack of sufficient financial support from local banks or our related parties could potentially affect our capital expenditure and expansion of business.
 Our failure to refinance any bank loan may have a significant negative impact on our normal business operations.

 On August 2, 2016, ReTo issued a total of 17,830,000 common shares at \$0.25 per share to all of the Company's original shareholders or former shareholders of Beijing REIT.
 The parties involved included the Company's original shareholders, their family members and individual or companies who hold shares for them.
 Since the shares were issued to the original shareholders of Beijing REIT, the transaction is considered as a part of the reorganization.
-The Company believes it is appropriate to reflect these share issuances as nominal stock issuance on a retroactive basis similar to stock split pursuant to ASC 260.
+The Company believes it is appropriate to reflect these share issuances as nominal stock issuances on a retroactive basis similar to stock split pursuant to ASC 260.
 The Company has retroactively adjusted all shares and per share data for all the periods presented.
 Among total proceeds of \$4,457,500 from the share issuance, the Company paid \$3,466,260 (approximately RMB 24 million) to the original shareholders of Beijing REIT to buy back their equity interests in Beijing REIT as part of reorganization.
-The extra \$0.9 million was contributed by the original shareholders to the holding company to pay for the various professional expenses of its planned initial public offering and was treated as capital contribution by the original shareholders.
+The extra \$0.9 million was contributed by the original shareholders.

 In September 2016, the Company issued 800,000 shares of the Company's common stock to settle a loan payable to an unrelated third party in the amount of RMB21,240,000 (approximately \$3.2 million).
-The shares were valued at \$4 per share because it was considered the fair value of the Company's share that the investor was willing to convert the loan to.
+The shares were valued at \$4 per share because it was considered the fair value of the Company's shares that the investor was willing to convert the loan into.

-In addition, in December 2016, the Company issued 900,000 common shares to an unrelated investor, at a price of \$4 per share for a total proceeds of approximately \$3,600,000.
-On September 17, 2107, the Company receive the full \$3.6 for the common shares from the investor at a price of \$4 per share.
+In addition, in December 2016, the Company issued 900,000 common shares to an unrelated investor, at a price of \$4 per share for total proceeds of approximately \$3,600,000.
+On September 17, 2107, the Company received the full \$3.6 for the common shares from the investor at a price of \$4 per share.
 The Company used \$3.3 million of the proceeds to acquire VBI who owned a 15.68% equity interest in REIT Changjiang.
 The Company received the funds from the investor in September 2017 and the shares were released from escrow.

-On November 29, 2017, we completed initial public offering ("IPO") of 3,220,000 shares of its common stock at a public offering price of \$5.00 per share.
+On November 29, 2017, we completed initial public offering ("IPO") of 3,220,000 shares of its common shares at a public offering price of \$5.00 per share.
 The gross proceeds from the offering were approximately \$16.1 million before deducting placement agents' commissions and other offering expenses, resulting in net proceeds of approximately \$14.3 million.
 In connection with the offering, the Company's common stock began trading on the NASDAQ Capital Market beginning on November 29, 2017 under the symbol "RETO".

-Years ended December 31, 2017, 2016 and 2015
+Years ended December 31, 2018, 2017 and 2016